 Land Rover Winter Driving Tips - Are You Ready?

-With temperatures already touching -0°C, winter is well and truly on its way – it’s a good time to make sure that your car is maintained and in good condition.
+With temperatures already touching -0°C, it’s a good time to make sure that your car is maintained and in good condition.

 Here are a few things to double check and get packed in preparation, as well as a heads up as to what your Land Rover might do already, to help survive the winter weather.

 Your tyres need to be in tip-top condition for the winter, as the conditions can become a lot more challenging.
 Inspect your tyres at least every two weeks, checking for cracks, bulges and damage.